omeka/omeka-s-enduser/docs/modules/scripto/index.md

 The Scripto module for Omeka S allows you to create projects which allow members of the public to transcribe, translate, or describe media attached to items in your Omeka S installation.

-The items and media are organized into an item set and then imported into a project in Scripto and can be periodically synched with the Omeka S item set to send the data back from Scripto to the Omeka S item and media metadata.
+The items and media are organized into an item set and then synced with a project in Scripto.
+Content made within Scripto can be periodically imported into Omeka S as item and media metadata.

 ## Concepts and Terminology